MALEDICTIS

 Is this RELIGIOUS music?

 No, but it's understandable if you reached that conclusion after seeing the angel artwork, the Latin titles, and hearing cathedral pipe organ and a choir.
 The music and lyrics are often inspired by classical and sacred music, too.
 It is definitely "churchy" sounding on purpose.
-However, the lyrics are 100% secular.
+However, the intent of the lyrics are 100% secular.

 Did you say there are some well-known musicians on these songs?